PsiHQ/Site/index.md

 As a fresh undergrad at IACS, I also explored nonlinear dynamics and some aspects of weak measurements.
 More details can be found on the [research](/menu1/) page.

-I am also a big fan of Julia - something I picked up more or less as a hobby though now it is essential part of my work.
+I am also a big fan of Julia - something I picked up more or less as a hobby though now it is an essential part of my work.
 This website, for instance, was built in Julia using Franklin.jl, thanks to some helpful tutorials I found online!

 ~~~
 <div class="row">
   <div class="container">
     <center><img src="/assets/jkb.jpeg" width = "300" height = "300"></center>
     <p style = "font-size: 15px">
-    <i> With Prof. Jayanta K. Bhattacharjee (centre) - my undergrad mentor and one of the most impactful persons I know - and my classmate, Nilanjan (on the right)</i>
+    <i> With Prof. Jayanta K. Bhattacharjee (centre) - my undergrad mentor and one of the most impactful persons I know - and my classmate, Nilanjan (on the right).</i>
     </p>
     <div style="clear: both"></div>
   </div>